Teetee-lab/TimeSeriesAnalysis_FBprophet/README.md

 # Time Series Analysis with FBprophet Library

 Time series forecasting can be demanding as there are many different methods you could use and many hyperparameters for each method.
 As a data scientist what if there is a third-party library that could perform all the fine-tuning within and you just need to feed the model and wait for the magic to happen.
 The answer to the question is the Facebook prophet library.
-In this blog post, we will explore Facebook Prophet using a dataset to understand time series forecasting and changepoints.
+In this repository, I will explore Facebook Prophet using the milk dataset from kaggle to understand time series forecasting and the changepoints.

 ## Overview